aio-libs/aiohttp/docs/client_quickstart.rst

       data portion from a peer.

-All fields are floats, ``None`` or ``0`` disables a particular timeout check, see the :class:`ClientTimeout` reference for defaults and addinitional details.
+All fields are floats, ``None`` or ``0`` disables a particular timeout check, see the :class:`ClientTimeout` reference for defaults and additional details.

 Thus the default timeout is::